soaringmeteo/soaringmeteo/backend/README.md

 Building the program requires a JDK and sbt.

-## Deploy
+## Build

-Run the following command from within this directory (`soaringmeteo/src/makeGFSJson`):

 ~~~
-sbt deploy
+sbt universal:packageZipTarball
 ~~~

-It should create an executable named `makeGFSJson` in the `soaringmeteo/gfs` directory.
+It should create a tarball named `backend-0.1.0-SNAPSHOT.tgz` in the `target/universal/` directory.

 ## Develop